taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 https://github.com/mister2d/thinkpad-linux-audio (enhanced preset)

 # Notes
-I found 4 .xml files in my Windows DriverStore.
-Fairly sure this is the right one. convert decibels easyeffects to linear for pipewire: linear = 10^(decibels/20)
+I found 4 Dolby .xml files in my Windows DriverStore.
+This seemed the most likely to be for the Slim 7x.

+convert decibels easyeffects to linear for pipewire: linear = 10^(decibels/20)